werj/C-/README.md

-# C-
+# CSharp2017
-The tools are implemented via C#
+The project creates on 30th May, 2017, and also plan to implement some tools via C#.